A complete characterization of sharp thresholds to spherically symmetric multidimensional pressureless Euler-Poisson systems: Main Results

 \section{Main Results}

-This section is devoted to stating precise versions of our main results.
-We start by specifying that for \eqref{mainsys}, the finite-time-breakdown is manifested in the following form,
+This section is devoted to presenting precise formulations of our main results.
+We begin by clarifying the notion of finite-time breakdown for system \eqref{mainsys}.
+Breakdown manifests in the form

-for some $r_c>0$ and finite $t_c$.
-The first blowup (shock formation) can be concluded from Theorem \ref{local}.
-The density blowing up at the same time/position is a consequence of weak hyperbolicity of the pressureless Euler-Poisson systems and is a well-known phenomena for such systems.
-In the next section, our analysis will allow us to conclude the same.
-Now we state our results and follow it up with an interpretation.
-As mentioned in the previous section that the $N=2$ case is critical and needs to be handled separately.
-Consequently, the representation of subcritical regions is also different for $N=2$ than those for $N\geq 3$.
-In this section, we also provide the subcritical region sets. \begin{theorem}[Sharp threshold condition] Suppose $c>0$ and $N\geq 2$ in \eqref{mainsys}.
-If for all $r>0$, the set of points
+for some $r_c>0$ and finite $t_c>0$.
+The divergence of $u_r$ (shock formation) follows directly from Theorem \ref{local}.The simultaneous blow-up (or vacuum formation) of the density at the same spacetime point is a consequence of the weak hyperbolicity of the pressureless Euler–Poisson system and is a well-known feature for such systems.
+In the next section, our analysis will reestablish this behavior within our framework.

+We now state our main results, followed by a detailed interpretation.
+We also provide explicit descriptions of the corresponding subcritical region sets. \begin{theorem}[Sharp threshold condition] Consider system \eqref{mainsys} with $c>0$ and $N = 4$.
+Assume that assumption \ref{perassump} (periodicity assumption) holds.
+Then the following dichotomy applies:\\ 1. {\bf Global-in-time existence.} \\ If for every $r>0$, the initial configuration satisfies